Tez2213/Prism_Insights/infrastructure/scripts/README.md

 2. Update frontend to call Lambda functions instead of using local mock data
 3. Test the integration

-See `SIMPLE_PLAN.md` for the complete implementation guide.
+See the main infrastructure README.md for complete documentation.